Icefields Parkway: The Ultimate Road Trip from Banff to Jasper

 📍STOP 5: Parker Ridge Trail 118 KM

-Lace up your hikers for this short but steep 2.4 km trail leading to incredible views of the Saskatchewan Glacier.
-It’s one of the best bang-for-your-buck hikes in the Canadian Rockies, especially when wildflowers are in bloom and marmots are sunning themselves on the rocks.
+Lace up your hiking boots for this short but steep trail.
+The 2.4 km hike leads to stunning views of the Saskatchewan Glacier.
+It’s one of the best bang-for-your-buck hikes in the Canadian Rockies.
+In summer, wildflowers add bursts of colour, and marmots can often be seen sunning themselves on nearby rocks.

 📍STOP 6: Columbia Icefield Centre & Glacier Skywalk 126.6 KM